Dr. Marlea Clarke

 PhD (2006) (York)

-Comparative politics, political economy of development, Global South (Africa)
+Comparative politics, political economy of development, Global South (Africa), workers’ rights in commodity chains

-She specialises in Comparative politics and the Global South (Africa).
-Her broad research interests are globalisation, employment and labour market restructuring from a comparative and feminist political economy perspective.
-Her research has focused on African political economy and development, with a particular focus on post-colonial transitions to democracy, state and labour market restructuring, state-civil society relations, and labour movements and community resistance in South Africa in both contemporary and historical contexts.
+She specialises in comparative politics, the Global South (Africa).
+Her broad research interests are labour rights, precarious employment and labour market restructuring from a comparative and feminist political economy perspective.
+Her research has explored post-colonial transitions to democracy in Southern Africa, and labour and community organizing in South Africa in both contemporary and historical contexts.
+Her current work focuses on labour standards (i.e., precious employment, labour exploitation, and migrant work), workers’ rights and labour compliance in global supply chains, with a particular focus on garment and textiles.
 She welcomes the opportunity to work with graduate students interested in any of these areas of study.

 Her published work includes contributions to Third World Quarterly; Work Organisation, Labour and Globalisation; Canadian Journal of African Studies; Work, Employment and Society; and Law Democracy & Development.
 Dr. Clarke’s book (jointly authored with Wayne Lewchuk and Alice de Wolff) titled Working Without Commitments: The Health Impacts of Precarious Employment, examines the implications of rising precariousness in the contexts of social exclusion and workers’ health and well-being in Canada (Montreal & Kingston: McGill Queen’s University Press, 2011).